strawberry-tools/website/src/content/en/getting-started/quick-start.md

 When satisfied with your new content, set the front matter `draft` parameter to `false`.

 {{% note %}}
-Hugo's rendering engine conforms to the CommonMark [specification] for Markdown.
+Strawberry's rendering engine conforms to the CommonMark [specification] for Markdown.
 The CommonMark organization provides a useful [live testing tool] powered by the reference implementation.

 [live testing tool]: https://spec.commonmark.org/dingus/
 [specification]: https://spec.commonmark.org/